Thomas-Ries/portfolio/README.md

 Portfolio still in progress

 # Responsive
 It's not 100% responsive for every smartphones.
-But it's allmost enterily responsive for all desktops sizes.
+But it's almost entirely responsive for all desktops sizes.

 # Screenshots